 – Mood Disorders

 – Low Self Confidence

 The first step of this path is that it is not the first step at all.
-Our transitional living program is intended to provide a transition time between any treatment program and going back to normal society for young women between 16 and 21 from DC.
-To do so, during the day, girls will attend high school or college, and return to Journey Home base in the evening, where they can find the warmth and comfort of a traditional home setting.
+Our transitional living program is intended to provide a transition time between any treatment program and going back to normal society for teens between 16 and 21 from DC.
+To do so, during the day, girls and assigned female at birth will attend high school or college, and return to Journey Home base in the evening, where they can find the warmth and comfort of a traditional home setting.

-During permanence, girls from DC are involved in many activities to enhance life-skills, such as: maintaining cleanliness of living space and property, budgeting, time management, meal preparation, shopping, transportation, gaining employment, appropriate recreation, personal hygiene, nutrition and fitness.
+During permanence, girls and assigned female at birth from DC are involved in many activities to enhance life-skills, such as: maintaining cleanliness of living space and property, budgeting, time management, meal preparation, shopping, transportation, gaining employment, appropriate recreation, personal hygiene, nutrition and fitness.
 They can also attend high school or pursue college courses.

 But not all of our transitional living program from DC is teaching and educating.
 Some of the regular group activities at the Journey Home include Fun Food Friday, snow sports in the winter, visiting museums, going to movies, exploring the local outdoors by hiking and biking, and many other local events and activities.
 Many of these activities are carefully planned by Journey Home itself.